weecology/retriever/docs/rdataretriever.rst

  library(rdataretriever)

- # List the datasets available via the Retriever
+ # List the datasets available via the retriever
  rdataretriever::datasets()

  # Install the Gentry forest transects dataset into csv files in your working directory